-Student discipline is enforced on the school campus, at all school sponsored activities, on school buses and on field trips to maintain order and safe environment, within the school community.
+Student discipline is enforced on the school campus, at all school-sponsored activities, on school buses, and on field trips to keep order and a safe environment-within the school community.
 The school campus includes instructional buildings, athletic courts, fields, and playgrounds.
-The school does not tolerate any student violating the rights of themselves or others.
-The school disciplines in order to instruct and improve the student's self-respect.
+The school will not tolerate any student violating the rights of themselves or others.
+The school disciplines to instruct and improve the student's self-respect.

-Discipline issues will be handled by all SPS-Personnel and be age appropriate.
-All classroom teachers, monitors, and education assistants will make an attempt to correct behavior prior to elevating the student behavior to the Principal's Office or to the Dean's Office.
-More concise outlined information of student discipline is addressed in the appropriate section of this handbook.
-Documentation of interventions will be encouraged to support numerous disciplinary concerns and tracking to monitor student behavior.
+Discipline issues will be handled by all SPS-Personnel and be age proper.
+All classroom teachers, monitors, and education assistants will try to correct behavior before elevating the student's behavior to the Principal's Office or the Dean's Office.
+More concise outlined information of student discipline is addressed in the proper section of this handbook.
+Documentation of interventions will be encouraged to support many disciplinary concerns and tracking to monitor student behavior.

-X. CONTRABANDITEMS
+X. CONTRABAND ITEMS